bookofproofs/bookofproofs.github.io/_sources/history/12th-century/al-samawal.md

 ### Mathematical Profile (Excerpt):
 * Abul-Abbas was born in Fez in Morocco and later moved to Baghdad where he was living at the time of al-Samawal's birth.
-* Al-Samawal's mother, Anna Isaac Levi, had moved from Basra in Iraq.
-* Certainly al-Samawal was brought up in a family where learning was highly valued and the first topic which interested him was medicine.
 * At about the same time as he began to study medicine, al-Samawal also began to study mathematics.
 * Baghdad at this time was not a great centre for mathematical learning, and al-Samawal had soon mastered all the mathematics which his teachers knew.
 * In order to take his mathematical studies further, al-Samawal had to study on his own.